 How do safety tools work?

 The wide variety of stories and topics is one of the biggest strengths of playing tabletop RPGs.
 But there can be content within these stories that can make some players feel uncomfortable, such as excessive violence or racism.
-Safety tools help us make sure everybody is enjoying the game session.
+Safety tools help us ensure that everyone is enjoying the game.
 They are short rounds of questions to get feedback from your players about which topics they’d like to exclude during play.
 This ensures a safe and pleasant gaming experience while also improving the mutual consideration amongst players.
-In this article we’re going to explore most-commonly used safety tools for tabletop RPGs and also cover the common arguments against using them.
+In this article, we’re going to explore the most commonly used safety tools for tabletop RPGs and also cover the common arguments against using them.

 Impact: ★ ★ ☆ ☆